bevy-logging/bevy_logging/src/chapter_4.md

 ```

 Perhaps unsurprisingly The message did not appear as it is higher level then warning.
-Therefore our settings have declared this too verbose
+Therefore our settings have declared this too verbose.

 ### Higher level logging for our application

 First lets add the depenencies